-Recent research refutes previous suggestions linking a protein used to facilitate fusion formation in patients who have spinal surgery to some forms of cancer.
+Recent research refutes previous suggestions linking a protein used to facilitate fusion formation in patients who have a surgery to some forms of cancer.
 A comprehensive study of a statewide cancer database shows no correlation between the bone-promoting protein rhBMP and the risk of developing cancer for patients undergoing spine surgery involving a fusion.
+To learn more about spine surgery, Beverly Hills families should consult an experienced surgeon.

 Data on nearly 20,000 patients who underwent fusion surgery for degenerative spine disease was evaluated for the study.
 A statewide cancer registry was used to compare cancer rates among patients who had surgery with the bone-growth protein and those who had surgery without it.
 No noticeable patterns or higher cancer rates were found based on patient follow-ups.